jinglou/p2016-rss-small-target/RSS/README.md

 ## Notes

- 1. The example usage of the code is demonstrated in:
+ 1. The example usage of this code is demonstrated in:
 	```matlab
 		>>DEMO
 	```